KevinFocke/Photo_Mosaic/roadmap.md

 x Add sample image folder for plug-and-play Github code.

+Ver 3 – Benchmarking & Testing

+Prerequisite for improving efficiency.

+- Setup benchmarking (run tests of large + small dataset)
+- Setup continuous integration environment
+- Setup testing

-Ver 3 – More efficient!
+Ver 4 – More efficient!
 More accurate!

 - Optimize efficiency of find_mosaic_tile algorithm.
 (Currently loops through EVERY image to find the closest match.)

-Bucket values per colour.
-Buckets are a multiple of 2 (RGB values are between 0 and 255)
+Dynamically bucketed for large datasets.
+The boundary which defines a large dataset is based on benchmarks.

 - Improve colour representativeness of distance algorithm.
 Consider using a more accurate perceptual colour profile like LAB.

-Ver 4 - Benchmarking +
-- Setup continuous integration environment
-- Setup benchmarking (run tests of large + small dataset)
-- Setup testing
 - Create pipenv https://pipenv.pypa.io/en/latest/ for easy install